urbit/urbit.org-reloaded/content/blog/urbit-creator-daos.md

 +++
 title = "Urbit + Creator DAOs with Justin Murphy" date = "2022-10-05"
 description = "Creator DAOs are blank slates, new foundational cryptographic patterns just beginning to take shape.
-Podcaster, writer, and former academic Justin Murphy thinks Urbit is the most obvious place to start building one."
+Justin Murphy thinks Urbit is the most obvious place to start building one."

 [extra]
 author = "Isaac Simpson"